techstackmedia/react-front-to-back/README.md

 Step 7: Configure GitHub Repository Settings

 1. Go to your GitHub repository's settings.
-2. Scroll down to the "GitHub Pages" section.
+2. In the sidebar, scroll down to the GitHub "Pages" and click - `https://github.com/your-username/repo-name/settings/pages`.
-3. Under "Source," select "gh-pages branch" and click "Save."
+3. Click the **Visit site** button

 Step 8: Access Your Deployed App
 After a few moments, your app will be deployed to GitHub Pages.
 You can access it using the following URL: